theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 	}
 	```

-	1.	!!! tip

-			Input values for the SAP connection can be found in the *Properties* of the SAP Logon Pad or they can be requested from the SAP Basis team.
+	1. Input values for the SAP connection can be found in the *Properties* of the SAP Logon Pad or they can be requested from the SAP Basis team.

 @@@ POST http://localhost:1337/v0/connections/sap/{name} "Host": "sap-erp-as05.example.com", "User": "alice", "Password": "myPassword", "Client": "800", "Language": "en", "InstanceNo": 0
     [Content-Type: application/json]